Comparison

 Free trial Visit Klaviyo →

-Reviewed by Commercelogica editorial team Updated May 4, 2026 | Affiliate-supported · Disclosure
+Reviewed by Commercelogica editorial team · How we evaluate | Published May 2026 | Updated Jun 18, 2026 | Affiliate-supported · Disclosure

 Mailchimp wins on price below 1,000 contacts and brand recognition.
 Klaviyo wins on Shopify integration depth, predictive analytics, and revenue-per-recipient reporting at any e-commerce volume.